-- Draw, or otherwise create, an image/object/form, and have the image/object/form touch the edges of the paper, canvas, etc. in at least three places.
+- Draw a two-dimensional image/object/form, and have the image/object/form touch the edges of the paper in at least three places.
 (This teaches consideration of the relationship of the image/object/form to the outside edges of the picture surface, rather than just placing the image without such consideration.)

-- On an 18"x24" piece of drawing paper, draw a series of small objects from life (car keys, pieces of fruit, kitchen utensils, jewelry, etc.), one at a time, with either soft drawing pencil (4B) or with felt tip pen.
+- On an 18" x 24" piece of drawing paper, draw a series of small objects from life (car keys, pieces of fruit, kitchen utensils, flowers, etc.), one at a time, with either soft drawing pencil (4B) or with fine line marker.
 Contour drawings are good for this exercise.
 (See Contour drawing for a description of this type of drawing.)
 As you place each drawing of an item, try to place it in relation to those already drawn, in an interesting two-dimensional arrangement or pattern.
 You will also be thinking about the spaces in between objects, varying these according to an effective composition; and about how the objects relate to the outside edges of the paper.

 - Do the same exercise as the one above, but this time leave openings in the outer contours of the objects, so that the negative (background) space merges with the white spaces of these openings in the objects.
 (The forms will now be 'open' forms, as opposed to the closed forms of a continuous contour drawing.)
 Observe the differences in the two drawings.